tomplunkett/Data-Science/GenAI Resources/readme.md

 https://lnkd.in/gvkBA2vX

-Intro to Vibe coding🚀: A free 4-week course where you'll master "vibe coding" — describing your idea and letting AI help you build a working app.
+Intro to Vibe coding: A free 4-week course where you'll master "vibe coding" — describing your idea and letting AI help you build a working app.

 https://bit.ly/46wv7Mq